 Join Deb to learn how to create small baskets using coiling and stitching from plant materials gathered from your garden and surrounding environment.
+This course may include some walking in local bush tracks to look at fibres.

 Would you like to be able to make baskets using plants from your garden or neighbourhood?
 This course you will show you how to identify plants that can be used for coiling and stitching baskets.
 You’ll find out what tools and equipment are needed and how to prepare the plants.
 You will then start making your first basket with ‘knot’ and stitching techniques as well as learning about braiding and plying.
 Your small baskets can be embellished with shells, feathers, or beads.
 No prior experience of basket-making is necessary.